(Updated February 24, 2021)

 - The type and amount of loan the borrower wants.
-This is because a lot of borrowers apply for an amount that may not fit for their current financial status.
+This is because many borrowers apply for an amount that may not fit their current financial status.
 Your lender wants you to be able to repay your loan with ease.

 - How the customer handled their finances in the past.
-It is important for your lender to know your character as a borrower to have an idea on how you handle your loan in the future.
+Your lender needs to know your character as a borrower to know how you handle your loan in the future.

-- Any known future financial commitments of the borrowers may affect how they handle their finances such as getting a car loan or an insurance.
+- Any known future financial commitments of the borrowers may affect how they handle their finances, such as getting a car loan or insurance.
 These will get a chunk off from the family budget.

-- Any future changes in circumstances with a significant financial impact on the borrower such as pregnancy or a kid going to college soon.
+- Any future changes in circumstances with a significant financial impact on the borrower, such as pregnancy or a kid going to college soon.
 For example, a baby might be on its way.
-As much as you want to provide the needs of the new addition to your family, this will greatly impact your budget.
+As much as you want to provide for the needs, including your new family member, this will greatly impact your budget.
 If you are getting a loan, be honest and ask for options that may help you out.

-- The customer’s declared income and the family net income will give the lender an assurance that the loan can be settled.
+- The customer’s declared income and the family net income will give the lender assurance that they can settle their obligation.

-- Any owned asset gives the lender an assurance.
+- Any owned asset gives the lender assurance.

 Rights of the Lenders

-- Know the borrower’s credit history to properly evaluate your creditworthiness.
+- Know the borrower’s credit history to evaluate your creditworthiness properly.

 - Know the borrower’s current contact information as long as the loan is not yet settled.
-It is very easy to change your cellphone number in the Philippines, but do not use this to run away from your lender.
-Your lender is bound to find you and have the right to take legal actions.
+It is effortless to change your cell phone number in the Philippines, but do not use this to run away from your lender.
+Your lender is bound to find you and has the right to take legal actions.

 Need an instant personal loan from a responsible lender?
 Get it from Cash Mart.